itrazia/coursera-getdata/CodeBook.md

 - extracts only the measurements (features) on the mean and standard deviation for each measurement
 - appropriately labels the columns with descriptive names
-- creates a second, independent tiny dataset with an average of each variable for each each activity and each subject.
+- creates a second, independent tidy dataset with an average of each variable for each each activity and each subject.
 In other words, same type of measurements for a particular subject and activity are averaged into one value and the tidy data set contains these mean values only.
 The processed tidy data